 If you do not receive a subsidy such as Extra Help from Medicare, or aren’t enrolled in a plan that offers additional Gap coverage,

 the combined amount you and your Part D plan spend on your Medicare Part D costs (not including premiums),

 determines if and when you will reach the Gap.
-For 2017, that combined amount is $3,700.
+For 2018, that combined amount is $3,750.

 While in the Gap, you will pay 44% of the cost for generic drugs, and 35% of the plan’s cost for brand drugs in 2018.